MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Rounding/index2.md

 ### Example UI

 ```
-Given a radius of 5 units
+Given a radius of 5 units.

-The diameter is 10 units
+The diameter is 10 units.

-The circumference is 31.42 units
+The circumference is 31.42 units.

-The area is 78.54 units squared
+The area is 78.54 units squared.
 ```